 It’s not uncommon for a book to focus on the main cast and leave the supporting characters unsupported, but it’s a real bummer here because both Connell and Marianne are largely defined by other people.
 Connell worries too much about what other people might think, and Marianne’s destructive streak seems rooted in her family’s abuse.
 Though Connell often speaks with friends or new girlfriends, and Marianne interacts with her loathsome brother, these interactions don’t illuminate the central questions around either character.
 Again, this adds to the overall feeling that the book is unfinished.

 It’s hard to rate Normal People because all of my quibbles are things others like about this book, or things I might like in another book.
 For example, I can see myself describing the thinness of the background characters as an asset: Connell and Marianne are obsessed with themselves and each other—why would they put effort into explaining other people?
 If everyone in this book were fully three-dimensional, it would undercut Connell and Marianne.
 And why does Normal People need an ending?
 It’s about two people who are together (and apart) over a four-year period.
 No book is obligated to follow a character until death.
 An urge to wrap things up completely is behind every crappy epilogue ever penned.
 After Dark is incredibly incomplete and I loved that about it.
-Taken singly, none of these quibbles is problematic…but the confluence grates on me.
-Otherwise fine ingredients are mashed into a dish I don’t love, but I can see where someone else might.
+Taken singly, none of these quibbles is problematic, but the confluence grates on me.

 Whatever there is between him and Marianne, nothing good has ever come of it.
 It has only ever caused confusion and misery for everyone.
 He can’t help Marianne, no matter what he does.
 There’s something frightening about her, some huge emptiness in the pit of her being.
 It’s like waiting for a lift to arrive and when the doors open nothing is there, just the terrible dark emptiness of the elevator shaft, on and on forever.
 She’s missing some primal instinct, self-defense or self-preservation, which makes other human beings comprehensible.
 You lean in expecting resistance, and everything just falls away in front of you.
 Still, he would lie down and die for her at any minute, which is the only thing he knows about himself that makes him feel like a worthwhile person.
 (254)